Humpback Whales Gathering In Groups: Researchers Try To Find Why

-Huge group of humpback whales have been gathering off the coast of South Africa to feed and this occurrence has been recorded in 2011, 2014 and 2015.
+A Huge group of humpback whales has been gathering off the coast of South Africa to feed, and this occurrence has been recorded in 2011, 2014, and 2015.
 Scientists are astonished as these whales are solitary creatures that travel in a pack of two or three at the most.

 However, during these gatherings, scientists have noticed more than 200 humpback whales at once.
 Normally, 10 or 20 would be considered a huge group when considering the size of these creatures.

-According to the National Oceanic and Atmospheric Administration (NOAA), an average sized humpback whale consumes a ton of krill, shrimp and small fish per day.
+According to the National Oceanic and Atmospheric Administration (NOAA), an averagely sized humpback whale consumes a ton of krill, shrimp, and small fish per day.